PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Asarah left the kitchen with a well-ladened tray.
 She threw another high-powered smile at the stranger as she slid a steaming trencher of lamb in front of him.
 "Your dinner, sir."
 When she turned to face Boltac, the smile slipped from her face.
 The slapped the plate in front of him, and delicious, savory meat juice splattered the front of Boltac's tunic.
 She turned and walked away without saying a word.

 The stranger swallowed his first bite and sighed with true contentment.
-"The only mystery, "Is why someone does't take such a talented creature away from all this."
+"The only mystery, "Is why someone doesn't take such a talented creature away from all this."

 Boltac's eyebrows lifted and only his mouth moved as he asked, "In the gentle words of the virgin Priestesses of Dar, come again?"